1981hli/GR.m/Setup_the_environment.md

 ### Connect server within Mathematica

-When you succeed in connecting server using ssh directly, you can do this within Mathematica.
+You may connect server within Mathematica only when it works outside it using ssh directly.

 ```mathematica
 (*Setup kernels*)